Kleptomania symptoms and treatment

 In most cases, a combination of different treatment approaches works best.

 Treatment for kleptomania is effective through a well-structured program that addresses the unique needs of each patient.
-Self-help groups also play an important role in the treatment of kleptomania.
+Self-help groups play an important role in the treatment of kleptomania as well.

-Health insurance may cover the costs of the kleptomania treatment partially or in their entirety.
+In certain cases, health insurance covers the costs of the kleptomania treatment partially or in their entirety.
 Before choosing the treatment center or a therapist, it’s practical to check whether they accept the patient’s health insurance.

-In some cases sliding scale, fees are available.
+In cases of sliding scale, fees are available.
 A sliding scale means the costs of the treatment are adjusted according to the patient’s income.

 Further below, treatment options for kleptomania are discussed in greater detail.

-Probably the most commonly prescribed medications for kleptomania are SSRIs.
-Studies show these antidepressants are an effective treatment for kleptomania and other obsessive-compulsive spectrum disorders.
+The most commonly prescribed medications for kleptomania are SSRIs.
+A study by Lepkifker et al., titled, “The treatment of kleptomania with serotonin reuptake inhibitors” published in Clinical Neuropharmacology stated that these antidepressants are an effective treatment for kleptomania and other obsessive-compulsive spectrum disorders.
 What makes SSRIs effective is their potential to increase levels of serotonin by blocking the reabsorption (reuptake) of serotonin into neurons.

 Psychotherapy helps patients overcome kleptomania and control the urges to steal by improving the way they react to stimuli or correcting their negative behaviors and thoughts.
 The most common type of psychotherapy for kleptomania and other impulse control disorders is cognitive-behavioral therapy (CBT).